uploadcare/uploadcare-tinymce/README.md

     uploadcare: '/path/to/uploadcare/plugin.js',
   },
   uploadcare_public_key: 'YOUR_PUBLIC_KEY',
+  /* when handling images, you can resize them on a client to save bandwidth */
-  uploadcare_image_shrink: '500x375', // set client-size resize for images
+  uploadcare_image_shrink: '500x375',
-  uploadcare_multiple: true, // allow multi-file uploads
+  /* allow multi-file uploads */
+  uploadcare_multiple: true,
   uploadcare_multiple_max: 3,
-  uploadcare_crop: '1:1,4:3', // set crop options when handling images
+  /* set crop options when handling images */
+  uploadcare_crop: '1:1,4:3',
   /* feel free to add more options here */
 })
 ```

 You can use any [widget options][uc-docs-widget-options]
-that are allowed to use as object key.
+providing those as object keys.
 Just add the `uploadcare_` prefix and
-use snake_case instead of camelCase for a name of an option, e.g.
+use `snake_case` instead of `camelCase` in option names, e.g.
 `imagesOnly` &rarr; `uploadcare_images_only`.

 ### Widget configuration